-The Lonely Planet Munich, Bavaria & the Black Forest (Travel Guide) may be helpful when planning your trip to Munich
+The Lonely Planet Munich, Bavaria and the Black Forest Travel Guide may be helpful when planning your trip to Munich

 Inside the Rathaus we firstly headed downstairs to visit the richly painted cellar vault, home of the Ratskeller, a traditional Munich restaurant, before taking a lift to the top of Munich.